mkp170791/numpy/doc/neps/nep-0001-npy-format.rst

 The version 1.0 format only allowed the array header to have a total size of 65535 bytes.
 This can be exceeded by structured arrays with a large number of columns.
-The version 2.0 format extends the header size to 4 GiB.  `numpy.save` will automatically save in 2.0 format if the data requires it, else it will always use the more compatible 1.0 format.
+The version 2.0 format extends the header size to 4 GiB.  `numpy_demo.save` will automatically save in 2.0 format if the data requires it, else it will always use the more compatible 1.0 format.